geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

                <gml:posList>
                  -88.071564 37.51099 -88.087883 37.476273

-  .. warning:: This combination technically inconsistent and may confuse applications expecting a valid GML3 document.
+  .. warning:: This combination is inconsistent between `srsName` and `posList` coordinate order and may confuse applications expecting a valid GML3 document.

      This approach can be used to force x/y order.